 It is just over three months since a cap was introduced for charges related to early access to contract-based defined contribution schemes.

 This saw the maximum charge of one percent of the pension value applied when drawing down, converting or transferring a pension from 55 years old for schemes existing before March 31 2017, with a freeze on schemes charges that are less than one percent, and charges on new contracts after that date cut to zero.

 But it is still three months until a similar one per cent cap is introduced on trust-based DC schemes (October).

 Both of these are employment-related pensions, with employer and worker chipping in.
 They differ typically based on the size of the company and how it is managed.
-Larger companies tend to use the trust-based structure since they usually have a board of trustees in place who oversee the company’s defined benefit scheme.
-They tend to have a more hands-on role to the running and investment of the pensions, compared to contract based schemes who outsource this to a third party provider.
+Larger companies tend to use the trust-based structure since they usually have a board of trustees in place who oversees the company’s defined benefit scheme.
+They tend to have a more hands-on role to the running and investment of the pensions, compared to contract-based schemes who outsource this to a third-party provider.

 Data from the Association of British Insurers initially showed cash withdrawals reducing: £1.4bn in the second-quarter 2015 – when the ‘pension freedom’ rule changes really kicked off – to £750 first-quarter 2016, with drawdown withdrawals slashing by a similar proportion.
 ABI warns, however, that quarter-on-quarter comparisons aren’t exact since it aligned with FCA data during this period, but there’s an indicative trend.